tomhepworth/pi-arduino-I2C/README.md

 # pi-arduino-I2C
-Simple pin control over I2C using the python smbus2 library for Raspberry Pi and the Wire library for Arduino.
+Provides examples for simple pin control over I2C using the python smbus2 library for Raspberry Pi and the Wire library for Arduino.

 Contains the following wrapper functions to be used on the Pi master as they would on an Arduino: digitalRead(pin)